Welcome to today's edition of the Rush 24-7 podcast.

 We found that Saudis do not want them.

-The Saudis, by the way, in Mecca, if you are devout Muslim, I don't know if you're devout or not, you are required to make the pilgrimage, the Hajj to the Grand Mosque in Mecca once in your lifetime.
+The Saudis, by the way, in Mecca, if you are devout Muslim, I don't know if you're devout or not, you are required to make the pilgrimage, the Hajj, to the Grand Mosque in Mecca once in your lifetime.

-And it's a happening this time a year.
+And it's happening this time of year.

 We're approaching the time of year where it happens.